 The Working Group discussed that even though assets may sit on the transmission network (e.g., supergrid transformers), the ECCR applies as soon as these costs form part of a DNO connection offer.
 This means customers connecting later may still need to reimburse earlier customers under the ECCR.
 For example, if a solution removes charges from initial customers, the ECCR can still require later customers to make proportional contributions to earlier customers’ costs.

-The Working Group agreed that the impact of the ECCR should be assessed against each of the options.[ADDITIONAL EXPLANATION RE ECCR IMPACTS]
+The Working Group agreed that the impact of the ECCR should be assessed against each of the options.

+Options 1.1, 1.4, 2.1 and 2.2: ECCR has no material impact, as costs are either not passed through or apportioned.

+Option 3.1: ECCR could mitigate last-man-standing risk by allowing reimbursement if later connectees share assets.

+Option 1.2: where a single customer triggers the need for a dedicated GSP, no ECCR reimbursement would apply.
+This reflects established ECCR practice under which a customer choosing a bespoke solution does not receive later rebates, preventing cross customer distortions.

+[ADDITIONAL EXPLANATION RE ECCR IMPACTS]